Fractal-Tess/Turbo-Next.js/docs/turbo.md

 Think of these files as files that influence the output of the task and are not tracked by git.
 These files should be included in the `inputs` key in order for the task to be cached correctly.

-For example, if you are inlining the contents of an .env file in your build process, you should include the .env file in the `inputs` key in order for the task to be cached correctly.
+For example, if you are inlining the contents of an .env file in in your build process, you should include the .env file in the `inputs` key in order for the task to be cached correctly.

 Example: